opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 ## Coordinate Reference Systems

-A Coordinate Reference System (CRS) is can be conceptualized as a "unit" for the combinations of x, y, z, and/or m values of which geometries are comprised.
+A Coordinate Reference System (CRS) can be conceptualized as a "unit" for the combinations of x, y, z, and/or m values of which geometries are comprised.
 Just as a value of "5 meters" has physical meaning whereas the value "5" does not, geometries with a coordinate reference system have